 Our estimates and billing services are provided by ProBills Australia (PBA) who are extremely efficient and responsive (for further information on fees and billing see contact details at www.probills.com.au).

 You may be able to claim a rebate for a portion of your anaesthetic fee from Medicare and your private health insurance fund.
 Often there is an associated out-of-pocket expense and the size of this ‘gap’ varies depending on your fund and your level of coverage.
-It is your responsibility to pay your anaesthesia fees.

 Operating lists are available a week or so ahead of each operating day and that list is used to provide fee estimates to patients prior to surgery.
 If you have not received an estimate please complete a fee estimate request at www.probills.com.au/fee-estimate/